skopciewski/mayaml/README.md

 [![Gem Version](https://badge.fury.io/rb/mayaml.svg)](http://badge.fury.io/rb/mayaml)

 This is a base package for mail accounts configuration generators.
-The ideas is to store mail accounts configuration in one Yaml file and then generates dedicated configs for specific programs (like getmail, mutt, etc...).
+The idea is to store mail accounts configuration in one Yaml file and then generates dedicated configs for specific programs (like getmail, mutt, etc...).

 ## Installation